 “I thought they would seize me once more,” said Mélida, who found out that she did not need to move back, at least no longer that day.

 On a current day, Mélida was convalescing from a blow to her face.
-“She began to argue with me and I hit her,” said Moisés, looking at the ground.
+“She began to argue with me, and I hit her,” said Moisés, looking at the ground.

 These days, Mélida’s cousin Leila, the former FARC member, committed suicide.
-Mélida on occasion travels to visit the unmarked grave.
+Mélida, on occasion, travels to visit the unmarked grave.

-Dora says Mélida is too strong to take her personal existence.
+Dora says Mélida is too strong to take her existence.
 But she worries Mélida would possibly return to the guerrillas.

 “She is a good mom and places her daughter first,” Dora stated.
-“However she also tells me she is bored and doesn’t like this life.
-And that I tell her: ‘if you need to go away, then go away.
+“However, she also tells me she is bored and doesn’t like this life.
+And I tell her: ‘If you need to go away, then go away.
 However, think of the girl.
-Leave Celeste with me.’ ”
+Leave Celeste with me.'”